Elected to Scottish Division Two 1900. Transferred to the Eastern League 1915.

-In 1998 the Shire signed a kit deal with Le Coq Sportif but the French company did not deliver the new kits in time for their first game of the season.
+In 1998 the Shire signed a contract with Le Coq Sportif but the French company did not deliver the new kits in time for their first game of the season.
 They did, however, have a set of Queen's Park tops so sent these instead with the East Stirlingshire crest and sponsor's logotype ironed over the top of those of Queen's Park.
 (Ref: Ian Fleming).
 When the team's tops arrived they had a crudely drawn version of the Shire crest printed onto the fabric.
 Mercifully this disappeared when the club changed their supplier in 2000 and the familiar badge was reinstated.

 Between 2003 and 2006 the Shire finished rock bottom every season, amassing a mere eight points in the 2003-04 campaign, prompting many to question whether they could continue as a senior club.
 The chairman and majority shareholder, Alan Mackin, made clear his intention to sell the club’s ramshackle Firs Park home for retail development and move either to Grangemouth or share Falkirk FC’s ground.
 His critics claimed that the proceeds of such a sale would not be reinvested in the club but go to its shareholders – that is to say Mr Mackin and his family.